-The antique markets, street lights (also known as “lanterns”), cobblestones, old buildings & original decorations are part of this unique bohemian atmosphere.
-Sundays are the busiest days because the street market comes to life around Plaza Dorrego.
-Then, we will stop by Parque Lezama and finally arrive to La Boca neighborhood, known for the Boca Juniors Stadium and the colorful Caminito street.
-You will also enjoy the tango dancers and street singers and we will learn how tango, soccer and different immigration influences have made Buenos Aires one of the most irresistible cities in the world.
+We will take a bus to La Boca neighborhood, known for the Boca Juniors stadium and the colorful Caminito street.
+We will be enchanted by street tango dancing and singing performances and learn how tango, soccer and different immigration influences have made Buenos Aires one of the most irresistible cities in the world.

 On board another bus we will enjoy the views of the modern skyscrapers of Puerto Madero until we reach the Plaza de Mayo, the main square of Buenos Aires and the political heart of Argentina.
 We will visit the Metropolitan Cathedral and observe the Cabildo, the colonial City Hall, and the Casa Rosada, the seat of the executive power.